 He returned to his drop-off point, to the compound he stayed at with over 200 other migrants.
 There were about ten rooms, but they were still not big enough to house everyone, so some people would sleep outside.
 Food and water was a struggle.
 David lived there for two months.

 During his days, he found alternative work as a gardener and housekeeper, earning 10 dinars a day; that comes out to roughly $7.45 USD, or a little over six Euros.
-His employer agreed to pay for his boat in Garapoli* though, so it was a good trade for him.
+His employer agreed to pay for his boat in Garapoli* as well.

-He arrived at the coast and helped push the boat out to sea.
-After two hours on the water the trip was over: he was captured by Libyan police and taken to prison in Tripoli.
-David’s story takes a nightmare turn here.
+He arrived at the coast.
+He helped push the boat into sea.
+After two hours on the water the trip was already over: he was captured by Libyan police and taken to prison in Tripoli.
+Here, David’s story takes a nightmare turn.

 In the end, David figured it was just lip service to appease the IOM, because he spent five months in a prison named Suq al Ahad**.